 Anki also has a full campaign mode in the offing that will expand on the Commander AI drivers to deliver a fully fledged video-game story.

 Other expansions focus on speed and combat opportunities.
 The Speed Kit gives a chance to flex your car’s upgrades and out run opponents.
 The Elevation Kit brings in more vertical elements with hills, bridges and underpasses.
 Finally, the Banked Turn Kit offers that true Indie 500 challenge for faster speeds and higher G-forces.

 Easy does it

-Although you are still limited to four racers in the Starter Kit, being able to vary the route and introduce jumps varies gameplay greatly.
+Although you're still limited to a few racers in the Starter Kit, being able to vary the route and introduce jumps varies gameplay greatly.

 The firmware update will also bring in all of your upgrades and customisations too, which is another substantial part of the game.
 As you progress you are awarded points that can then be spent improving the performance of your car.

-While there’s still more to learn about Anki Overdrive, early impressions are strong.
+Anki Overdrive makes a strong early impression.
 The customisable tracks work really well, and the introduction of new game modes and a full campaign matches physical developments with an enhanced virtual video-game experience.

 The addition of Supertrucks proves there's life left once you're done racing cars, too - it's a hectic change of pace that'll keep you playing that little bit longer.

 It's still a steep price to pay, especially if you want to go all-out on extra bits of track, but there's plenty here to convert anyone from simple old Scalextric.